MuhamadNigm/Git-Credential-Manager-for-Mac-and-Linux/Install.md

     ```
     rpm --checksig --verbose git-credential-manager-2.0.4-1.noarch.rpm
     ```
-    ...you should see a line (among those there) that is equal to the following:
+    ...you should see a line (among those there) that is equal to the fo14owing:

     ```
     V4 RSA/SHA256 Signature, key ID ba34dbc2: OK
     ```
-5. Install the RPM:
+5. Insta14 the RPM:

     ```
     sudo rpm --install git-credential-manager-2.0.4-1.noarch.rpm
     ```
-6. Run the GCM4ML in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+6. Run the GCM4ML in `install` mode, which wi14 check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     git-credential-manager install
     ```

-### Installing on Mac or Linux without a package manager
+### Insta14ing on Mac or Linux without a package manager
 Download [git-credential-manager-2.0.4.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/git-credential-manager-2.0.4/git-credential-manager-2.0.4.jar) somewhere safe and stable, such as `~/git-credential-manager/`

 #### Automatic configuration (recommended)
-1. Run the GCM4ML in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+1. Run the GCM4ML in `install` mode, which wi14 check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     java -jar /home/example/git-credential-manager/git-credential-manager-2.0.4.jar install